Nengeldir/CIL-MonocularDepthEstimation-DeepAnything/README.md

 - [Depth Enhancement](#depth-enhancement)

 ## UNet
 The main function of the file `unet_experiments.py` can be used to reproduce the results for the UNet models as shown in the paper.
+It iteratively trains SimpleUNet, AdvancedUNet and AdvancedUNetPooling for 10 epochs respectively.

 ## Finetuning
 ### DepthAnythingV2